ANTILLES

 THE FORECOURT

-The improved space at the edges of the forecourt became the area for eating at lunchtime, for meeting between classes, and for outdoor studying.
-The leftover metal from the curvilinear benches supports and spare decking materials were reused to design tables and banquettes for this purpose.
+The improved edges of the forecourt became hubs for lunch, meetings, and study.
+Leftover metal from bench supports and spare decking materials were repurposed into custom tables and banquettes.

 THE GRUBER GARDEN

-A system of aluminum panels with chain-link fencing material was custom-designed by us to grow vines over both the industrial metal back siding of the auditorium and the concession building.
-In less than a year, it created a pleasing green screen that framed the landscape beyond the school and something pleasing to look at when sitting in the amphitheater.
+We custom-designed an aluminum panel system with chain-link fencing to support vines over the industrial metal siding of both the auditorium and the concession building.
+Within a year, it formed a lush green screen that framed the landscape beyond the school and provided an attractive view from the amphitheater.

 SHADOWS